llorllale/llorllale.github.io/_posts/2022-12-07-k8s-kubeproxy.md

 [^10]: Yet another way to implement a plugin architecture.
 [^11]: Despite the CNI [featuring prominently in K8S docs](https://kubernetes.io/docs/concepts/extend-kubernetes/compute-storage-net/network-plugins/), Kubernetes does not actually interface with the CNI directly as others have pointed out [here](https://github.com/containernetworking/cni/issues/906).
 Kubernetes' source code does not depend on the CNI API.
 [^12]: Assuming I've done a decent job in this article :).
+[^13]: Update is done by the [EndpointSlice Controller](https://github.com/kubernetes/kubernetes/blob/6adf60fdf4fd0428cc7f101fbbb608cd02d99cf5/pkg/controller/endpointslice/endpointslice_controller.go#L78-L170).
+We'll talk about this and other controllers in a future article.
+[^14]: We will cover watches in more detail in a future article.